dbcraig/LmRaC/README.md

 xxx Load the function ... it will be used based on the description

+---

+## Indexes and Experiments and Functions
+Indexes are purposely independent of Experiments.

+Functions are purposely independent of Experiments.

+With flexibility comes responsibility. xxx

 ------------------------------------------------------------------------

 ## Troubleshooting

+> **LmRaC isn't calling my function:** The most common cause for this is that the function has not been loaded.
+Although function files are read and compiled at initialization, they must also be *loaded* in order to be available for questions.
+This allows LmRaC to focus only on functions relevant to the task at hand.
+Note that what functions are loaded is saved to the configuration file, so after restarting LmRaC your functions are automatically re-loaded.

 > **Memory:** Because LmRaC uses multiprocessing extensively, complex questions can require significant memory resources while documents are being processed.
 We recommend a minimum of 1GB for the Docker container, though 2GB may be necessary for large multi-part questions.
 The error **A process in the process pool was terminated abruptly while the future was running or pending** is usually an indication that LmRaC ran out of memory.

-> **Interaction:** Though LmRaC can be run in any Docker environment, it is an interactive application.
-The error **EOFError: EOF when reading a line** indicates the container is running in a non-interactive mode.

 > **Rate Limits:** All servers have rate limits (i.e., maximum number of requests per second).
 In the case of PubMed this is fix.
 For OpenAI this increases over time for users.
 In all cases LmRaC will retry a request in the event of a rate limit error.
 Retries employ an exponential backoff strategy that, in most cases, is sufficient for the request to ultimately succeed.
 As a consequence, users may see slower response times when using LmRaC with a new OpenAI account.